guezhenxue/33521352-ADS1002-Assesments/Reflective Journal Week 1.md

 ## Reflective Journal Week 1
-### Your group project last semester (Describe the experience.
+### A - Your group project last semester (Describe the experience.
 Analyse your work - did it turn out well?
 What actions could you take to improve?)

   Reflecting on the group project experience from weeks 6 to 12 in ADS1001, it had been a journey of growth and learning.
 Initially, the introduction to the project, with a choice between Malaysia house rental pricing and weather forecasting, had left me feeling both overwhelmed and excited.
 I chose the topic of house rental pricing project, as it suited my interests, and was eager to tackle the tasks ahead.